cloudant/python-cloudant/README.rst

     :scale: 100%
     :target: http://python-cloudant.readthedocs.org

-This library is currently a preview (alpha version) of Cloudant's new official Python library.
+This library is currently a preview (beta version) of Cloudant's new official Python library.
 As such it currently does not have complete API coverage nor is the documentation 100% complete.
 We are busily working towards bridging the API and documentation gaps, so please check back often as additions/changes will be